 Canadian Community Health Survey (CCHS) indicates that approximately 70% of children aged four to eight years, and 65% aged nine to 13 years, do not consume the recommended minimum five servings of fruits and vegetables daily (11).
 Fruits and vegetables contain fiber to help regulate the bowels and support a healthy gut flora.
 They contain a variety of vitamins, minerals, antioxidants, phytonutrients to support brain health, mood, and immune system.
 So, it is vital that we ensure our kids are getting these foods into their diet—ideally at every meal!

 If your kids don’t like vegetables, it is amazing where you can hide them.
-Check out these “Green Shrek Muffins”.
+Check out these “Green Monster Muffins”.

 Goal: Incorporate at least one fruit and one vegetable into your child’s lunch box each day.